unional/type-plus/.changeset/hungry-rice-behave.md

 Improve:

-- `Equal`: to function overloads, symbol, any and never properly.
+- `Equal`: to support function overloads, symbol, any and never types.
+  Supports 3-way comparison.
 - `IsInteger` to handle all types
 - `IsBoolean`